 I saw a trackback in the moderation queue and followed it to its source as I always do before approving something like that.
 I couldn’t believe what I was seeing.
 It took me to Conservative American News where I found a report on a post on one of the biggest blogs out there – Atlas Shrugs which is written by Pamela Geller.

-In that post on Atlas Shrugs I found a link to this blog I was seriously floored.
+In that post on Atlas Shrugs I found a link to this blog :shock: I was seriously floored.
 That don’t happen much these days

 All I have to say is welcome to those who found this blog via that link and I have to send a huge THANK YOU!!! to Pamela Geller for that as well

 Have fun and make yourselves at home everyone

 Found this one thanks to a Tea Party attendee yesterday and was reminded of it by a post over at Snig’s place.